-It all began modestly and without much publicity in the small town of Hajnówka in 1981.
-The originator and organizer of the future Festival is Mikołaj Buszko, who, with the help of two allies: Fr.
+It all started in 1981, quietly and without much publicity in the small town of Hajnówka.
+The originator and organizer of the future Festival is Mikołaj Buszko, who, with the aid of two allies he invited: representative of Orthodox Parish in Hajnówka – Fr.
 Michał Niegierewicz and Fr.
-Jerzy Szurbak, organized that year ”Days of Orthodox Church Music” in Hajnówka.
-Initially, they were planned for the month of January, but fate, or rather „great politics”, decided that they could take place only in the spring – in May, and so it remained.
-Could there be a better time to praise the Lord together, meeting the SINGING OF THE HEART AND SOUL?
+Jerzy Szurbak, artistic director of the Orthodox Church Music Ensemble of the Warsaw Chamber Opera, organized that year’s ”Days of Orthodox Church Music” in Hajnówka.
+Initially, they were intended to take place in January, but fate, or rather „grand politics”, decided that they would need to wait until spring – until May.
+And that’s how things remained from then on.
+Could there be a better time to jointly praise the Lord, than during a meeting between the songs of heart and soul?

 The next year was a breakthrough in the history of the Festival, as it was moved to the newly opened Holy Trinity Cathedral – the temple which is the pride of Hajnówka.

-In 1991, the „Days” will transform into the International Festival of Orthodox Church Music, whose first sign were these young Finns.
-But the name change only symbolically expressed what really happened in Hajnówka: modest meetings of parish choirs turned into a great international event with a high artistic level.
-And most importantly: despite this expansion, the event has not lost its character of musical holiday, musical fraternity and non-commercial meetings with the music of the soul
+The 3rd Days of Orthodox Church Music, Hajnówka hosted its first foreign choir – a youth ensemble from Kuovala in Finland, which performed Orthodox church songs in Finnish and Greek.
+In 1991, the „Days” transformed into the International Festival of Orthodox Church Music, with these young Finns serving as this change’s first heralds.
+But the name change only symbolically expressed what really took place in Hajnówka, where modest gatherings of parish choirs transformed into a grand international event at a high artistic level.
+And, most importantly, despite this growth, the event has not lost its character as a musical feast, a musical fraternity, and a non-commercial encounter with the music of the soul.

-Opening the 13th International Festival of Church Music, Metropolitan Basil defined the main message of this event: „The guiding idea of the Hajnowka Festival, which from the review of parish choirs turned into a traditional international event, is to reach the sources of Orthodox Church music and the beginnings of Christianity, cherished for centuries and then forgotten, the extraction and dissemination of its most beautiful pearls, songs connecting heaven and earth, and unifying souls.”
+When opening the 13th International Festival of Orthodox Church Music, Metropolitan Basil defined the main thrust of this event: „The guiding idea of the Hajnowka Festival, which has transformed from a review of parish choirs into a traditional international event, is to reach the sources of Orthodox Church music and the beginnings of Christianity, cultivated for centuries and then forgotten; the extraction and dissemination of its most beautiful pearls, songs linking heaven and earth, and unifying souls.”

-A journalist of the conservative-liberal journal “Highest Time” reported: „Seven days from Yerevan to Hajnowka travelled by a bus a choir under the direction of the aged professor Emma Caturian, who for the first time presented the multi-voice Armenian liturgy in Poland – Patarag.
-All the colors of Transcaucasia’s music shimmered in it.
-I haven’t found such greatness at any other festival. ” The rapporteur of the National Herald from New York also emphasized that „this is a great festival presenting the variety of songs of the Orthodox Church.”
-And the reviewer of the Swiss magazine „Kirche – Schweizerische Kirchenzeitung” pointed out that „The festival is a meeting place for the East and West.
-There was no competition in the church: it was full of musical fraternity.
-Just what once was the source of the idea of music festivals „
+A journalist from the conservative-liberal journal “High Time” reported: „The choir under the direction of the venerable professor Emma Caturian spent seven days traveling by bus from Yerevan to Hajnowka to, for the first time ever in Poland, present the polyphonic Armenian liturgy – Patarag.
+It presented the full, shimmering tapestry of colors of Southern Caucasus music.
+No other festival I’ve seen displayed such wonders.”
+A „National Herald” reporter from New York emphasized that „this is a grand festival, which presents the diversity of songs of the Orthodox Church.”
+And a reviewer from the Swiss magazine „Kirche – Schweizerische Kirchenzeitung” pointed out that „the Festival is a place where East and West meet.
+There was no rivalry inside the temple: it was a complete musical fraternity.
+The same that once lay at the foundation of the idea of music festivals „

-Another aspect was emphasized by „Kurier Podlaski”: „A thousand years ago, Kiev prince Vladimir sent his representatives to find out which religion would be most suitable for Russia.
-After returning, they stated that, only being at a service at the Hagia Sophia in Constantinople and listening to Orthodox Church songs did not know whether they were in heaven or on earth.
-Polish and foreign tourists who in large numbers visit Hajnowka in May participating in the only event of this type – Festival of Orthodox Church Music – may be of a similar opinion.”
+Another aspect was emphasized by „Kurier Podlaski”: „A thousand years ago, Prince Vladimir of Kiev dispatched his representatives to determine which religion would fit Russia the best.
+After they returned, they stated that only when listening to Orthodox Church songs during a service at the Hagia Sophia in Constantinople, were they unable to tell whether they were Heaven or on earth.
+A similar sentiment may be common to both Polish and foreign tourists who, every May, arrive in Hajnowka in large numbers to participate in the only event of this type – the Festival of Orthodox Church Music”

-1 village parish choirs,
+– rural parish choirs,

-2 city parish choirs,
+– city parish choirs,

-3 other parish choirs,
+– other parish choirs,

-4 amateur secular choirs,
+– amateur secular choirs,

-5 professional secular choirs.
+– professional secular choirs.

-The organizational team that operates at the Hajnowka House of Culture under the direction of Mikołaj Buszko was described by the Parisian „Culture” as follows: „Thanks to such people as Irena Parfieniuk, Sławomir Kaliszuk, Rościsław Kuncewicz, Halina Wojskowicz – because they are the organizers of the Festival – with the help of dozens of social activists, young people from the Orthodox Church Brotherhood, the International Festival of Orthodox Church Music in Hajnówka runs flawless year after year. „
+Here is how Paris’s „Culture” described the organizational team operating from the Hajnowka House of Culture under the direction of Mikołaj Buszko: „Thanks to people like Irena Parfieniuk, Sławomir Kaliszuk, Rościsław Kuncewicz, or Halina Wojskowicz – because they, and not institutions, organize the Festival – with the help of dozens of social activists, Orthodox Church Brotherhood youth, the International Festival of Orthodox Church Music in Hajnówka runs smoothly year after year.

 The conductors of the choirs coming here say: